uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/index.rst

 .. note:: What’s with the name?
+   DVM-DOS-TEM  is the acronym for the Terrestrial Ecosystem Model(TEM)with Dynamic Vegetation Model (DVM) and Dynamic Organic Soil Model (DOS).
 Sometimes we write dvmdostem, sometimes we write dvm-dos-tem and sometimes we write DVM-DOS-TEM.
 These are all the same thing.
    The order is always the same, but sometimes we use capitals and sometimes lower case, sometimes with hyphens and sometimes without.